jamesyang124/play-with-category-theory/chapter11.md

 #### Functor laws

 It states that `id` function should reflect the same type by `fmap` or call it self.
-And the composed function should be able to `fmap` first, then composed in latter.
+And the composed function should be able to `fmap` first, then composed them in latter.

 ```haskell
 fmap id = id